FilledStacks/expression-ui/README.md

 # expression ui

-A alternative way to build mobile app UI on EVERY major framework (Flutter, React-Native, SwiftUI, and Kotlin).
+An alternative way to build mobile app UI on EVERY major framework (Flutter, React-Native, SwiftUI, and Kotlin).

 ## [Get tutorials and updates in your inbox](https://appsplusplus.carrd.co/)